jprjr/mpd-visualizer/README.md

   -b (number of visualizer bars to calculate) \
   -i /path/to/audio.fifo (or - for stdin) \
   -o /path/to/video.fifo (or - for stdout) \
-  -l /path/to/Lua/folder \
+  -l /path/to/your/lua/scripts/folder \
   -m (1|0) enable/disable mpd polling (default enabled) \
-Following options only valid when -m=0
+# Following options only valid when -m=0 \
-  -t title
+  -t title \
-  -a artist
+  -a artist \
-  -A album
+  -A album \
-  -F filename
+  -F filename \
-  -T totaltime (in seconds)
+  -T totaltime (in seconds) \
+  -- optional process to launch

 ```